LiberTEM/LiberTEM-jupyter-proxy/README.md

 ## Deployment notes

-When deploying behind a nginx reverse proxy, make sure websocket requests are proxied for all URLs, not just for specifically matching ones (otherwise, something like connecting to `wss://<hostname>/user/<username>/libertem/events/` will fail with 400 bad request, as `Upgrade: websocket` is not supported.
+When deploying behind a nginx reverse proxy, make sure websocket requests are proxied for all URLs, not just for specifically matching ones.
+Otherwise, something like connecting to `wss://<hostname>/user/<username>/libertem/events/` will fail with 400 bad request, as `Upgrade: websocket` is not supported.